 (c) PAYMENTS FOR ELECTION EXPENSES.
-Upon certification of eligibility, and in accordance with subsection (b) of this Section, the candidate shall receive a payment of \$5,000 from the Supervisor Election Campaign Fund.
-Thereafter, for each of the first \$5,000 dollars of matching contributions raised by the candidate, the candidate shall receive four dollars from the Supervisor Election Campaign Fund.
+Upon certification of eligibility, and in accordance with subsection (b) of this Section, the candidate shall receive a payment of \$5,000.00 from the Supervisor Election Campaign Fund.
+Thereafter, for each of the first \$5,000.00 dollars of matching contributions raised by the candidate, the candidate shall receive four dollars from the Supervisor Election Campaign Fund.
 Thereafter, for each additional dollar of matching contributions raised by the candidate, the candidate shall receive one dollar from the Supervisor Election Campaign Fund.
-Thereafter, for each additional dollar of matching contributions raised by the candidate, the candidate shall receive one dollar from the Supervisor Election Campaign Fund.
-The maximum amount of public funds a candidate for the Board of Supervisors may receive to defray election expenses under this Chapter is \$43,750.
+The maximum amount of public funds a candidate for the Board of Supervisors may receive to defray election expenses under this Chapter is \$43,750.00.
 The amount of public funds paid to a candidate for the Board of Supervisors under this Section shall not be affected by the lifting of expenditure limits under Section 1.134.

 (d) PRORATION OF FUNDS.
-Notwithstanding Subsections (c) and (d) of this Section, if the Executive Director makes an initial or the Ethics Commission makes a final determination, pursuant to Section 1.154(b) of this Chapter, that funds in the Supervisor

-Election Campaign Fund are insufficient, the Executive Director or the Commission shall distribute the money in the Fund on a pro rata basis to all candidates who are certified as eligible to receive public funds.
+Notwithstanding Subsections (c) and (d) of this Section, if the Executive Director makes an initial or the Ethics Commission makes a final determination, pursuant to Section 1.154(b) of this Chapter, that funds in the Supervisor Election Campaign Fund are insufficient, the Executive Director or the Commission shall distribute the money in the Fund on a pro-rata basis to all candidates who are certified as eligible to receive public funds.

-(e) DEPOSIT IN CAMPAIGN CONTRIBUTION TRUST ACCOUNT.
+(e) DEPOSIT-IN CAMPAIGN CONTRIBUTION TRUST ACCOUNT.
 Candidates must deposit all payments received from the Supervisor Election Campaign Fund in the candidate's Campaign Contribution Trust Account.